 The models table is customizable.
 Changes are persistent (cached in the browser) and represented in the URL, so customized settings can be saved in a browser bookmark and shared with other ClearML users to collaborate.

 Customize the table using any of the following:

 - Dynamic column order - Drag a column title to a different position.

 - Resize columns - Drag the column separator to change the width of that column.
 Double-click the column separator for automatic fit.

 - Show / hide columns - Click > mark or clear the checkboxes of columns to show or hide.

-- Add custom columns - Click + ADD CUSTOM METADATA COLUMN to add metadata columns to the main column list.
+- Add custom columns - Click + METRICS or + METADATA to add metric / metadata columns to the main column list.
 Added columns are by default displayed in the table.
-You can remove the metadata columns from the main column list or the column addition window.
+You can remove the custom metadata columns from the main column list or the column addition window.

-- Filter columns - By ML framework, tags, user
+- Filter columns - By metadata, metric, ML framework, tags, user

-- Sort columns - By metadata, ML framework, description, and last update elapsed time.
+- Sort columns - By metadata, metric, ML framework, description, and last update elapsed time.